cs123tas/projects/brush/README.md

 and blue light are combined to make a color on some surface, and how opaque that surface is.
-So if you take some window screen and spray-paint it blue, the red and green values will be zero; the blue will have its maximum value, and a will be about 20 percent of its maximum value, because window screen is mostly open space.
+So if you take some window screen and spray-paint it blue, the red and green values will be zero; the blue will have its maximum value, and "a" will be about 20 percent of its maximum value, because window screen is mostly open space.
 We think (for now!
 Later in the semester we’ll have a lot more to say about color) of red, green, and blue ranging from 0 (no intensity)